ZeusWPI/zeus.ugent.be/content/blog/17-18/mozaic-one-year-later.md

 ## The beginning

-Twas exactly this day, in the late 2016, not snowing nor freezing, not a cosy winter evening at all, but a magical '_Pannenkoeken & Jenever-codenight-avond_ ' happened nonetheless.
+'Twas exactly this day, in the late 2016, not snowing nor freezing, not a cosy winter evening at all, but a magical '_Pannenkoeken & Jenever-codenight-avond_ ' happened nonetheless.

-It was that joyfull day the Massive Online Zeus Artificial Intelligence Competition -- MOZAIC for short -- sprung from 3 overzealous minds.
+It was that joyful day the Massive Online Zeus Artificial Intelligence Competition -- MOZAIC for short -- sprung from 3 overzealous minds.
 Back then we scribbled down some wants and wishes, and it took us way too long to figure out that the **Z** in MO**Z**AIC could in fact just stand for 'Zeus'.

 ## Going further